joaov-freitas/joaov-freitas/README.md

 - 👋 Hi, I’m João Victor Freitas.
 I am a Computer Science student at UFF
-- 👀 I’m currently studing InfoSec by myself besides Computer Science.
+- 👀 I’m currently studing Web Developing by myself besides Computer Science.
 I’m interested in Back-End and Front-End.
-- 🌱 I’m currently learning C++ and Rust.
+- 🌱 I’m currently ReactJS and PHP.
 - 📫 You can reach me at joaovfreitas00@gmail.com or my LinkedIn: https://www.linkedin.com/in/joaov-freitas/

 <!---